foremanmining/foreman-prospector/README.md

 ## Deprecation ##

 This application is no longer being maintained.
-The functionality has been merged into [foreman-apps](pickaxe).
+The functionality has been merged into [pickaxe](https://github.com/delawr0190/foreman-apps).

 ## Status ##